davidtchiu/davidtchiu.github.io/teaching/cs240/proj1.planning/index.md

 - Use of third party libraries/tools must be approved by me
   - But you must use at least 2 significant Node.js packages, like Electron, MongoDB, React, Express, etc.
 - Deployment of your app on a server (that was given to you)
+- Scrum is practiced and meeting minutes logged daily
+- Trello is used to manage the product and sprint backlogs

 #### Proposed Software Vision